fatihtatoglu/fatihtatoglu.github.io/src/content/en/post/life & learning/swot/what-is-swot-analysis.md

 It makes more sense to me to explain these two concepts together because they are both largely beyond the implementer's direct control and depend on environmental factors.

-Even though their questions differ, they’re connected.
+Even though their questions differ, they're connected.

 #### Opportunities

 - What developments in the market, industry, or environment could create advantages for the implementer?
 - In what new area can strengths be leveraged?
-- What opportunities in the implementer’s sphere of influence have yet to be explored?
+- What opportunities in the implementer's sphere of influence have yet to be explored?
 - What potential do new technologies, business models, or trends offer?
 - What benefits could strategic partnerships or networks provide?
 - What areas or opportunities are competitors overlooking?